Nicholas Swirad: Kuala Lumpur City

+Immigration

+On 24 January 2026, Swirad joined Malaysia Super League side Immigration.
+He made his debut for the team in the Super League match against JDT on 1st of February, replacing Loqman Hakim.
+He started his first match on March 1 against Kuching City and went on to cement a place in the starting eleven for the rest of the season, helping the team secure an impressive sixth place finish.

+DPMM

+On 24 June 2026, Swirad was revealed by MSL invited team DPMM FC of Brunei as having signed for the 2026–27 season.
+He made his first appearance off the bench in the 83rd minute, in a 0–1 win over Penang on 23 August, and subsequently his first league start against his former club KL City on 29 August.

 International career

 In March 2019, Swirad received his first call-up to the Malaysia national football team, but a groin injury prevented him from making his debut.
 Malaysia national team head coach Tan Cheng Hoe spoke highly of Swirad during his call-up: "I’ve been monitoring him since last year, and to me, he is a quality player.
 He is versatile and able to play anywhere at the back.
 I hope to see him recover quickly and make his national debut as a centre back against Singapore."

 Nick received his second call-up in 2022, ahead of the AFF Mitsubishi Electric Cup.
 However family issues prevented him from joining up with the main team during the first week of training camp and he was then placed on the standby list.

-In 2023 Nick was named on the standby list for the national team ahead of two international friendlies against Syria and China, to prepare for the upcoming 2024 Asian Cup.
+In 2023, Nick was named on the standby list for the national team ahead of two international friendlies against Syria and China, to prepare for the upcoming Asian Cup.